 Policy Area Indicator 14 Target Performance Location of Growth W Percent of new development permitted on previously developed land.
-33% of the housing land supply on previously developed land.
-45% of the employment land on previously developed land.
+33% of the housing land supply on previously developed land.45% of the employment land on previously developed land.
 Assessment due 2014.

-Trigger: Failure to achieve the targets of 33% and 45% by the formal plan review period.

-Reason: Limited supply of development land, means an assessment would be appropriate.
+Trigger: Fail ure t o achieve the targets of 33% and 45% by the formal plan review per iod.
+Reason: Lim Reason: Limited supply of development land, means an assessment would be appropriate.
 Analysis: For formal review stage.
 Conclusion: For formal review stage.